tidb-incubator/TiBigData/docs/design/2020-05-18-real-time-wide-table.md

 }
 ```

+## Compatibility

+- This feature works in both batch and streaming mode.
+- This feature only works when `tidb.sink.impl` is `JDBC` and `tidb.write_mode` is `upsert`.

 ## Test Design

+The tests will run on both batch and streaming mode
 - insert on duplicate update without unique key.
 - insert on duplicate update with only one unique key.
-- insert on duplicate update with multiple unique keys(skip the constraint).
+- insert on duplicate update with multiple-column unique key(skip the constraint).
-- insert on duplicate update with multiple unique keys(keep the constraint).
+- insert on duplicate update with multiple-column unique key(keep the constraint).